 Clear offsets your emissions through high quality carbon reduction projects such as Certified Emissions Reductions (CERs) verified by the United Nations Clean Development Mechanism.

-These are retired through the UK Emissions Registry within 12 months which prevents them from being resold or double-counted.
+These are retired through a central registry within 12 months which prevents them from being resold or double-counted.
 We buy in bulk to get a good price, and pass that discount on to our customers.

 Planting trees may be a nice thing to do, but it isn’t a good way to offset carbon.
 In fact Friends of the Earth, Greenpeace and the World Wildlife Fund issued a joint statement in 2006 pointing this out.
 Trees do absorb CO2 from the atmosphere, but it takes decades for offsets to happen, and if the tree dies and rots, or worse is burnt, the same amount of CO2 is released straight back into the atmosphere.